Avast Antivirus Review

 Premium Service Pricing

-We paid $39.99 for one year of Premium service on our Mac, although we could’ve paid an extra $10 to cover nine more devices.
+We paid $50.28 for one year of Premium service on our Mac, although we could’ve paid a roughly extra $20 to cover nine more devices.
 One thing to note is that if you want the antivirus software on your mobile device or tablet, it’s free.
 Another thing?
 The prices will go up after the first year for the paid subscriptions, so make sure you keep that in mind.
-But all in all, Avast’s prices are pretty similar to its competitors.
+And speaking of first-year prices, Avast has a subscription called Avast One, which rolls together all of Avast’s digital security tools (antivirus, VPN, device booster, etc.) into one subscription.
+Weirdly, the first year prices of Avast One are the same as Avast Premium, but the former offers more features and covers more devices than the latter.
+We’re guessing that the price difference will only be apparent after the first year.

 Premium vs. Free